JakobDomislovic/rch-seg/README.md

 Training is started with ```python3 train.py```.

 ### TODO
-- Upute za spajanje organa.
+- Add support to organ merging.
-- Dodati support za smanjivanje slike na 96x96.
+- Add support to resize images to 96x96.
-- Dodati support za augmentacije.
+- Add albumentations support.